08-07: Health Insurance Portability and Accountability Act of 1996

 Date: June 10, 2008

-The Missouri Department of Insurance, Financial Institutions & Professional Registration (DIFP) issues this bulletin to provide notice of its intent to take over enforcement of the individual market provisions of Title XXVII of the Public Health Service Act (HIPAA).
+The Missouri Department of Commerce & Insurance (DIFP) issues this bulletin to provide notice of its intent to take over enforcement of the individual market provisions of Title XXVII of the Public Health Service Act (HIPAA).
 In accordance with federal regulation 45 CFR § 150.221, the Centers for Medicare and Medicaid Services (CMS) have determined that Missouri has enacted and implemented legislation (House Bill 818, 2007) to enforce such HIPAA requirements.
 This transition of enforcement authority will go into effect on July 1, 2008, pending DIFP addresses the remaining statutory issues discussed below.
 CMS will retain enforcement authority over individual health insurance policies delivered, issued or renewed before July 1, 2008.

 While HB 818 made many of the changes necessary to transition HIPAA enforcement to Missouri, certain statutes are not in compliance with federal HIPAA law.
 The first is the definition of "waiting period" as that term is used in § 376.960(25).
 The definition of "waiting period" in that section should reflect the federal definition found in 45 CFR § 146.111(a)(3)(iii).